Web Comics I Really Like

 The comic has also been translated in Russain, Spanish, Polish, and Brazillain/Portuguese but those translations are only on Deviant Art

 Africa: A story about a leopard mother, her cubs, and the never ending domino effect that comes from the cconsequences of several actions.
 Africa is a beautifully illustrated story that's 11 YEARS IN THE MAKING.
-Yes, you heard that right!
-This project has been going on for 11 years and I don't even know if it's close to being completed.
-But god, when I see all of these gorgeous pages drawn and colored by hand with colored pencil, I can't even complain about the story still going on for this long because I'm just so impressed with the quality of the art.
-Look at what AI is trying to take from us!
-It will never be as good as a single page from this comic!
 Unlike the other animal comics I've mentioned in this list, Africa and its characters are a little more grounded in reality.
-There's no fantasy world, no magical powers, and no fantasy creatures (although you could argue that the animal characters see humans as "fantasy creatures"), instead we have a more nature documentary style story set in Tanzania showing territorial disputes and a few instances of human intervention.
-It's a story of loss, treachery, mistakes, and trying to atone for those mistakes.
-Another ongoing comic that uploads pretty often; no matter where it goes and how it ends, I'll always be in awe of the art.
+There's no fantasy world, no magical powers, and no fantasy creatures (although you could argue that the animal characters see humans as "fantasy creatures"), instead we've got territorial disputes and a few instances of human intervention in Tanzania.

 Story features animal violence, blood, and death.